 Bias in market research can come in various forms but there are four that stand out as primary roadblocks:

 The researcher can manage all these biases except proxies.
-In this scenario, you effectively turn your market research over to a third-party and blindly trust that their studies are constructed to truly support your unique needs.
-This creates a major disconnect.
+With proxies, you entirely turn your market research over to a third party and step back, trusting that they will construct the studies to support your unique needs.
+This can be a disconnect.
 Without direct access to the analysts and consultants who are doing research on your behalf, it is impossible to uncover and validate/invalidate their assumptions.

 As a result, researchers should go directly to the ‘source’.
-They must speak directly to customers practitioners, and users to obtain data that can enable smart decision-making.
-The ‘source’ has their own biases, but the researcher can ask precise questions to analyze assumptions and/or demographics derived from bias and thus validate/invalidate the source as appropriate data.
+They need to speak directly to customers practitioners and users to obtain data that can enable smart decision making.
+The ‘source’ has its own biases, but the researcher can ask precise questions to analyze assumptions and/or demographics derived from bias and thus validate/invalidate the source as appropriate data.

 You Could Be Your Own Bias